Scalable Multi-Objective Reinforcement Learning with Fairness Guarantees using Lorenz Dominance: Theoretical Results

-In this section, we provide the detailed theoretical results for $\lambda$-LCN that we sketched on the main paper.
-In particular, we show that $\lambda$-Lorenz dominance is a generalisation of Lorenz dominance that can be used to flexibly set a desired fairness level.
+In this section, we provide the detailed theoretical results for $\lambda$-LCN that we sketched in the main paper.
+In particular, we show that $\lambda$-Lorenz dominance is a generalization of Lorenz dominance that can be used to flexibly set a desired fairness level.
 Moreover, by decreasing $\lambda$, the resulting solution set moves monotonically closer to the Lorenz front.

 We first introduce a necessary auxiliary result in \cref{lemma:lld-implies-ld} which shows that $\lambda$-Lorenz dominance implies Lorenz dominance.

 \begin{lemma} $\forall \lambda \in [0, 1]$ and $\forall \vv, \vv' \in \mathbb{R}^d$,